darkalchemy/Pu-239/README.md

 3. Remove merged bootstrap
 4. Update jquery
 5. Update all javascript files to remove jquery dependency
-6. Merge, mininify and gzip css/js files to reduce size and requests(not as important if http2 is enabled)
+6. Merge, minify and gzip css/js files to reduce size and requests(not as important if http2 is enabled)
 7. Replace manual concat/gzip of css/js file with uglifyjs
 8. Optimize all images for web
 9. Remove js from head and relocate to body - Mostly done